BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

     status: "active"
 ```

-## 5. Get an overview on you local copy
+## 5. Get an overview on your local copy

 Now you are ready to run the website locally, open a terminal and run ```jekyll serve``` (how to get Jekyll running is out of the scope of this tutorial).